 In 2004, Shane co-founded The Children’s Grief Education Association (CGEA).
 For over six years, the CGEA provided free grief counseling to over 400 Denver area children.
 The CGEA was merged into The HeartLight Center in 2011.
 From 2011 – 2014, he served as Chairman of the Board of Directors of The HeartLight Center.
 Shane and his wife Valerie live in Castle Rock, CO.
 They have five children ranging in age from 12-21.

-Kylee comes to First Steps Help and the after loss profession with a background in project management and coaching, and a passion for planning and details.
-When her father passed away in 2018, she faced firsthand the overwhelming logistics that come in the aftermath of a death.
-During this time, Kylee began to question why there was not professional support in death in the same way there was for other major life events… especially those that require decision making, timely task completion, and can be overwhelming and emotional to boot.
+When Kylee's father passed away in 2018, she faced firsthand the overwhelming logistics that come in the aftermath of a death.
+During this time, she began to question why there was not professional support in death in the same way there was for other major life events… especially those that require decision making, timely task completion, and can be overwhelming and emotional to boot.